-A Flood Watch means there is a developing weather pattern that might cause floods.
+A Flood Watch means there is a developing weather pattern that might cause floods in one or two days.

 Flood Warnings mean flooding is about to happen or is already happening.

 For the Gippsland Lakes, Flood Warnings are generally issued after many days of flooding in communities such as Traralgon, Sale, Stratford and Bairnsdale and before flooding in the communities around the Gippsland Lakes begins.